About Persistent Disk Asynchronous Replication

 Secondary disk customization

-When you create a secondary disk, it inherits the properties of the primary disk, such as the description, disk type, and labels.
-If the primary disk is a boot disk, the secondary disk inherits the boot configuration of the primary disk.
+If the primary disk is a boot disk, the secondary disk also has the boot configuration of the primary disk.
 The boot configuration includes information about the operating system (OS) architecture, OS licenses, and its guest OS features.

 You can change certain properties of the secondary disk so that they differ from the primary disk.
 For example, the primary and secondary disk must have the same size and encryption key, but you might assign additional labels to the secondary disk.